INVESTOR HREDD PRECISION TOOLS

 Grievance Mechanisms

-10. No Grievance Mechanism at the Scheme Level and/or No Requirement for a Grievance Mechanism in the Standard
+10. No Grievance Mechanism at the Initiative Level and/or No Requirement for a Grievance Mechanism in the Standard

-Does the scheme require member companies to have a complaints mechanism that meets the effectiveness criteria established in UNGP 31?
+Does the initiative require adhering entities to have a complaints mechanism that meets the effectiveness criteria established in UNGP 31?

 ❐ Yes